 Normally, the lungs take in oxygen and exhale CO2.
 Oxygen passes from the lungs into the blood.
 CO2 passes from the blood into the lungs.
 However, sometimes the lungs can’t remove enough CO2.
-This may be due to a decrease in respiratory rate or decrease in air movement due to an underlying condition such as asthma, COPD, pneumonia, or sleep apnea.
-This may cause respiratory acidosis.
+This may be due to a decrease in respiratory rate or decrease in air movement due to an underlying condition such as:

 There are two forms of respiratory acidosis: acute and chronic.

 Acute respiratory acidosis occurs quickly.
-It is a medical emergency.
+It’s a medical emergency.
 Left untreated, symptoms will get progressively worse.
 It can become life-threatening.

 Chronic respiratory acidosis develops over time.
-It does not cause symptoms.
+It doesn’t cause symptoms.
 Instead, the body adapts to the increased acidity.
 For example, the kidneys produce more bicarbonate to help maintain balance.

 Initial signs of acute respiratory acidosis include:

 Without treatment, other symptoms may occur.
 These include:

 The chronic form of respiratory acidosis doesn’t typically cause any noticeable symptoms.
 Signs are subtle and nonspecific and may include:

 - memory loss